-Fixed Income ETFs are the types of Exchange Traded Funds which invest on bonds, other types of securities and they yield to a fixed income.
-Examining the fixed-income market, Concentrating in Government bonds and corporate and municipal among others in this one easy and also inexpensive market with providing returns periodically is stable.
+Fixed Income ETFs are the types of Exchange Traded Funds which invest in bonds and other fixed-income securities that aim to generate periodic income.
+Fixed income ETFs provide exposure to the fixed-income market by concentrating on in Government bonds and government and corporate bonds, among other fixed-income instruments in this one easy and also inexpensive market with aim to provide periodic income, subject to market risks.

 Unlike individual bonds, fixed income etfs trade on the stock exchange and therefore have real-time prices with more liquidity.
-They are passively managed, such that the process of portfolio diversification while still having stable streams of income is transparent and efficient.
+They are passively managed, such that the process of portfolio diversification while still having relatively predictable income streams, subject to interest rate and credit risks is structured to follow an index with disclosed holdings.
 Now that we know what is fixed income etfs, let's go ahead and learn more about it.

 Understanding About Fixed Income ETFs in Detail